tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/权限管理/控制台权限说明_intl_en.md

 When you have specified both `Action` and `Resource` to create a custom policy, you can call APIs to perform operations for desired resources.
 This document describes the mappings between console features and `Action`.

+>!
->Tencent Cloud CDN can authorize resources by domain name.
-Authorization does not distinguish between service regions in Mainland China and outside Mainland China under the same domain name.
+> - Tencent Cloud CDN can authorize resources by domain name.
+Authorization does not distinguish between service regions in and outside the Chinese mainland under the same domain name.
+> - When you migrate ECDN services to the CDN console, the ECDN API permission policies will be automatically mapped to corresponding CDN API permission policies.
+However for resource-level permission policies, you need to set them again in CDN after the migration.

 ## Service Overview